marshallward/f90nml/README.rst

 Users without install privileges can append the ``--user`` flag to ``pip`` from the top ``f90nml`` directory::

-   $ pip install --user -e .
+   $ pip install --user .

 If pip is not available, then ``setup.py`` can still be used::